zhao-zilong/ssc-cot/README.md

 # SSC-CoT
-The code is for paper ***Stepwise Self-Consistent Mathematical Reasoning with Large Language Models*** submission.
+The code is for paper "Stepwise Self-Consistent Mathematical Reasoning with Large Language Models" submission.

 ## Prerequisite